title

 My knee first started to complain over 20 years ago while we were living in New Zealand.
 We did a 4 day backpacking trip and when we finished up, I could barely bend my knee to get on the bus for the lift home.
 After some rest, I regained my normal range of motion.
 From that point on, I had no problems cycling, but did have to use poles when hiking, and usually had some swelling, ROM issues and pain after multi-day hikes.
 I saw a PT there who pointed out that I couldn't fully straighten my leg.
 He gave me some exercises to try to get the leg straight, but despite working hard I could never get it fully straight.
-The straightening issue wasn't noticeable to casual observers or causing me problems.
+Fortunately, the straightening issue wasn't noticeable to casual observers or causing me problems.
 However, I did have occasional give-way and pain issues with the right knee.
 When we returned to the US, I saw a few doctors before finally finding one who diagnosed loose bodies in the joint.
 Basically there were pieces of cartilage that had broken off that were moving around and randomly pinching something.
 I had arthroscopic surgery to remove the loose bits and cleanup some more that was about to break off.
 I then went years with no pain.

 But then a couple of years ago, I started having severe pain again.
 A local sports medicine doctor gave me steroid injections, which really helped.
 I was able to get these every three months.
 But every time I went in, he said a joint replacement was in my future.
 This worked well for three years.
 Then about a year ago, a short time after my latest shot, the pain came back much earlier than after other injections.
 So I finally went to see a knee replacement surgeon in January, 2025.